News - Comments

 John Carpenter

-such and become cult classics.
+rediscovered and appreciated later on and become cult classics.
 There's something about them that lasts.
 There's

 anti-sentimentality, honesty, dry sense of humor and hatred of authority.
 His music too of